rackerlabs/support-how-to/content/rackspace-email/post-rackspace-email-mailbox-rename-client-configuration.md

 #### Iphone iOS

+These are general settings for Iphone iOS and may vary across iOS versions.

 1. On the home screen, tap the Settings icon.
 2. Within Settings, scroll down and tap Mail
 3. Now tap Accounts